aosabook/500lines/objmodel/chapter.md

 The ``Base`` class implements storing the class of an object, and a dictionary containing the field values of the object.
 Now we need to implement ``Class`` and ``Instance``.
-The constructor of ``Instance`` just takes the class to be instantiated, it initializes the fields dict as an empty dictionary.
+The constructor of ``Instance`` takes the class to be instantiated and initializes the `fields` dict as an empty dictionary.
 Otherwise ``Instance`` is just a very thin subclass around ``Base`` that does not add any extra functionality.

-The constructor of ``Class`` takes the name of the class, the base class, the dictionary of the class and the metaclass (what the metaclass is we will discuss a bit later).
+The constructor of ``Class`` takes the name of the class, the base class, the dictionary of the class and the metaclass.
 For classes, the fields are
 passed into the constructor by the user of the object model.
 The class constructor also takes a base class, which the tests so far don't need but